RichardRed0x/writing/decentralized-autonomous-funding.md

 Although the data for Politeia is stored off-chain (to conserve block space), it is anchored to the Decred blockchain in a couple of ways:

 - [dcrtime](https://github.com/decred/dcrtime) is used to make proposals “**censor-proof**” — users can prove when they have been censored, and what has been censored.
-Politeia content is hashed and embedded in the Decred blockchain.
+Politeia content is hashed and the hash is embedded in the Decred blockchain.
   Politeia users have cryptographic public/private key pairs, they receive censorship tokens when submitting proposals and can use these to demonstrate that a specific proposal was submitted before a specific time/block.
 - **Snap votes** are used to approve or reject proposals, when voting opens for a proposal every **ticket** that was live in that block can signal a Yes or No vote for that proposal within the voting window (default 1 week).
 Voting happens from within a wallet that holds live tickets.

 Doing treasury governance off-chain allows Decred to take a more iterative and agile approach to figuring out how it should work.
-The plan is for significant parts of it to move on-chain over time as they mature.

 Some other considerations that have gone into Politeia’s design: